biplab1/java-wc/README.md

 - **Character Count**: Calculate the total character count, including spaces, in a given input file.
 - **Byte Count**: Measure the total byte count in a input file.

 **Note**: The byte count feature includes the ability to override the character count, and vice versa.
 Whichever comes last in the list of options will take precedence.
-The output is always in the following order: line count, word count, character/byte count.
+The output is always in the following order: line count, word count, character/byte count and file name.

+When no files are specified, the program utilizes the standard input, and there is no presentation of a file name.

 ## Getting Started